 Smart reporting in your CRM gives real insights into the effectiveness of your internal processes, making it easy to see the relationship between your efforts and their results.
-Traditional reporting focuses on activity of your teams and staff, tracking details like the number of emails sent, calls made, and leads chased.
+Traditional reporting focuses on activity of your teams and staff.
+It tracks details like the number of emails sent, calls made, and leads chased.
 This data can be useful, providing important perspective on the activities of individuals and teams, but these efforts do not necessarily equal success.

 A pet hamster may spend all day hard at work, spinning the wheel in his cage.
 Tracking every one of his steps, breaths, and heartbeats makes it clear just how much effort he’s expending.
 If this data was all you could see, it might look like the hamster is accomplishing quite a lot.
-Step back and look at what the hamster is actually doing, however, and you can see that he’s actually going nowhere.
-Misplaced effort, no matter how much is applied, will not provide beneficial results.
+Step back and look at what the hamster is actually doing.
+You can see that he’s actually going nowhere.
+No amount of misplaced effort can provide beneficial results.

 For CRM users, what does it really matter how many calls an agent makes if they are not bringing a sale closer?
 Some leads require a lot more hand-holding and guidance than others.
 Does it really matter if Team A makes a higher number of sales calls than Team B?
 Isn’t it more important to track which team is better at making deals, closing sales and guiding their opportunities through the pipeline?
 Measuring this kind of sales motion is often more important than simply tracking sales activities.